 - Medulloblastomas: Paediatric medulloblastomas are malignant high-grade tumours that develop in the cerebellum and tend to spread through the cerebrospinal fluid.

 - Craniopharyngiomas: These tumours are benign and normally do not invade other parts of the brain or body.
 They are generally a mix of solid mass and cysts filled with fluid.
-They occur in the lower part of brain close to the pituitary gland.
+They occur in the lower part of the brain close to the pituitary gland.

-- Germ cell tumours: These tumours normally develop in the testes or ovaries and can also form in other parts of the body like brain, chest, abdomen and lower part of the spine.
+- Germ cell tumours: These tumours normally develop in the testes or ovaries and can also form in other parts of the body like the brain, chest, abdomen and lower part of the spine.
 They can be either malignant or benign.
 Types of germ cell tumours are yolk-sac tumours, germinomas, mature and immature teratomas.

 - Pontine gliomas: These tumours are high grade tumours, very aggressive in nature.
-They grow in the pons (middle) of brainstem.
-These tumours are difficult to remove as they develop in the nerve cells of the brainstem which is an essential part of brain that is responsible for many motor functions of the body.
+They grow in the pons (middle) of the brainstem.
+These tumours are difficult to remove as they develop in the nerve cells of the brainstem which is an essential part of the brain that is responsible for many motor functions of the body.

 - Optic nerve gliomas: These tumours grow slowly and are located in or about the optic nerve that links the eye to the brain.
 As the tumour grows, it puts pressure on the optic nerve and can severely harm the eyesight.

-Causes of Brain Tumours In Kids
+Causes of Brain Tumours in Kids

 The cause of brain tumours in children is not clearly known.
 Experts are of the view that some changes (mutations) that happen in the DNA of normal brain cells causes them to divide and multiply.
 Some researchers believe that the reason for tumours can be genetic.
 Children may inherit certain genetic conditions from their parents that may cause the cells in their body to grow abnormally.
 Inherited syndromes like Neurofibromatosis, Li-Fraumeni, Hippel-Lindau syndrome greatly increase the risk of brain tumours.
 Environmental causes like radiation can also be a probable cause of tumours in kids.

-Childhood Brain Tumour Signs And Symptoms
+Childhood Brain Tumour Signs and Symptoms